-DailyDAC, LLC d/b/a Financial PoiseTM 1954 First Street, Suite 178 Highland Park, IL 60035 www.financialpoise.com 312.469.0135 EPISODE #2 Alternative Financing - When the Bank says "no." March 2, 2016, 2pm CST Just because the Bank says "No" doesn't mean a business is out of options.
+EPISODE #2 Alternative Financing - When the Bank Says "No" Airing February 21, 2017 at 2pm CST

+Just because the Bank says "No" doesn't mean a business is out of options.
 Even before the Great Recession there were plenty of "alternative" (non-bank) lenders but the number exploded in the past several years.
 Peer-to-peer lending, alone, came out of nowhere just a few years ago to become a major source of financing for millions of businesses.
 And this new business model is just the latest entrant into the larger category of what is commonly called "alternative lenders."
-This webinar paints a picture of what the alternative lender landscape looks like, how to access it, how to assess individual lenders, and discusses the pros and cons of going various routes.
-EPISODE #3 SBA Loans and other "Special Programs" April 6, 2016, 2pm CST A new or expanding business may want to consider looking to the United States Small Business Administration ("SBA") for help with financing.
+Indeed, just listen to a business radio station, go to a business-focused website, or open your morning mail, and you are likely exposed to all sorts of advertisements asking you if your business would like a loan- fast and with few questions asked.
+This webinar paints a picture of what the alternative lender landscape looks like, how to access it, how to assess individual lenders and discusses the pros and cons of going various routes.

+EPISODE #3

+Financing a Business With Help From the Feds: SBA Loans and Other "Special Programs" Airing April 4, 2017 at 2pm CST

+A new or expanding business may want to consider looking to the United States Small Business Administration ("SBA") for help with financing.
 The SBA participates in a number of loan programs designed for business owners who may have trouble qualifying for a traditional bank loan.
-Such programs are not direct loans by the government.
-Rather, they involve a government guaranty, which typically covers between 75 and 90 percent of the loan, thus eliminating much of the risk for the actual lender and enabling the lender to offer more favorable to borrowers.
+Such programs are not direct loans from the government but, rather, involve a government guaranty.
+The guarantee typically covers between 75% and 90% of the loan, thus eliminating much of the risk for the actual lender and enabling the lender to offer more favorable to borrowers.
 The downsides are that additional paperwork needs to be filed, extra fees need to be paid, and it takes longer to get a decision.
 This webinar focuses on two such programs (504 and 7a), and touches on some other alternatives borrowers have to leverage the government's support of small businesses.

+EPISODE #4

-EPISODE #4 Dealing with Defaults - When your Company Runs into Trouble May 4, 2016, 2pm CST When a company defaults under a loan agreement the results can be catastrophic to the company, and any guarantors of the loan.
-On the other hand, some defaults are much easier to deal with than others and even significant defaults can be dealt with in a manner that avoids disaster.
+Dealing with Defaults- What to Do and Not Do When Your Company Violates its Loan Agreement Airing May 9, 2017 at 2pm CST

+When a company defaults under a loan agreement the results can be catastrophic to the company, and any guarantors of the loan.
+On the other hand, some defaults are much easier to deal with than others, and even significant defaults can be dealt with in a manner that avoids disaster.
 This webinar explains the different types of defaults, the range of lender reactions to various defaults, and how to best deal with them.
 In particular it focuses on the steps borrowers and their advisors can take to keep the lines of communication open and mitigate the negative effects of a default.